Jonesy22/Perro/README.md

 To get started:

-Create a .env file containing all environment variables in the root dir
+Create a `.env` file from the `.env-template` containing all environment variables in the root dir

-This needs database credentials and google login client id
+This needs database credentials and google login client id.
+You can set the `MYSQL_HOST` to `localhost` if running the db locally with docker, and the rest of the db envs will be used to startup that docker container.

+You can generate a client id after creating a project through the [Google API dashboard](https://console.cloud.google.com/apis/dashboard)

+#### `npm i` to install the dependencies

 #### `docker-compose up` to start the database from .env vars

 #### `npm start` to start the react dev server

-#### `cd ./express-backend/` then run `nodemon` to start the backend server
+#### `npm run backend:dev` to start the backend server in development mode with nodemon

 ## Available Scripts